quortex/traefik-responsebodyrewrite/README.md

 ```
 - 200 should return `Barbrady`
 - 404 should return `Error Replacement`
-- 500 should not be modified and return `barbrady`
+- 500 should not be modified and return `Barbrady`